Kingston456/Kingston456/README.md

 ### About Me

 Security professional transitioning into GRC/Compliance analyst roles.
-I hold a B.S. in Criminal Justice and hands-on experience in physical security compliance.
+I hold a B.S. in Criminal Justice and have hands-on experience in physical security compliance.
 I build homelabs to cultivate skills knowledge.

 ### 🎯Current Projects